donaminos/ctrlv.space/README.md

 ### License

-Copyright &copy; 2020 Adrian Chifor
+Copyright &copy; 2020 Adrian Chifor; 2021 Tomás Pinho

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by